Unforgettable Six-Day Kayaking Adventure in Loreto

 Big River Paddle

-Today we had quite a group of paddlers launching from the beach.
-Both well seasoned and experienced paddlers and a few people that are new to kayaking.
-Paddling here feels like being in a canyon between the towering redwoods and fir trees lining the river.
+Today we had quite a group of paddlers launching from the beach, both well-seasoned, experienced paddlers and a few people new to kayaking.
+Paddling here feels like being in a canyon between the towering redwood and fir trees lining the river.

-It seems that a logging company had none some work maintaining logging roads and we explored a couple of culverts they had installed and poked our noses into a little waterfall that was flowing down the bank.
+It seems that a logging company had done some work maintaining logging roads.
+We explored a couple of culverts they had installed and poked our noses into a little waterfall that was flowing down the bank.
 We logged a little over nine miles by my recollection.
-My phone battery died before we got back to our landing and hence I lost part of my GPS track.
+My phone battery died before we got back to our landing, and I lost part of my GPS track.

 Today we arrived at Playa Santipac.
 At the gate we paid 200 pesos for one night thinking we would move on the next day, but we ended up spending two nights.
 The campground was fairly busy, but we did find a suitable site with a palapa about 1/2 mile down the beach.